 If visitors are lucky, they might even spot Tampa Bay’s legendary hammerhead shark “Old Hitler,” described by many as longer than 20 feet with a head larger than a pickup truck, a shark that could eat other sharks in a single bite.
 Known along the coast from Boca Grande to Clearwater Beach, Old Hitler has reputedly been spotted between Anna Maria and Egmont Key, the uninhabited barrier island at the mouth of Tampa Bay only a short boat ride away.

 Once the site of Fort Dade during the Spanish-American War and later World War II, today the Key is a National Wildlife Refuge and state park.
-Accessible only by private boat or ferry, Egmont Key State Park is partially a historical site with beaches, hiking trails and modern amenities while still preserving an important nesting area for ospreys, brown pelicans, American oystercatchers and more.
+Accessible only by private boat or ferry, Egmont Key State Park (4905 34th St. S. #5000, St. Petersburg) is partially a historical site with beaches, hiking trails and modern amenities while still preserving an important nesting area for ospreys, brown pelicans, American oystercatchers and more.

 Despite being the head of the Florida Aquarium and overseeing the largest decade of growth in its 21-year history, Stork still considers himself an avid fisherman.